KinseyMellon/CS4395-HLT/README.md

 ## Author Attribution

+Description: This assignment allowed us to gain experience with machine learning using sklearn and experiment with the NLP task author attribution.

 The final assignment is [here](https://github.com/KinseyMellon/CS4395-HLT/blob/main/Assignment_Files/AuthorAttributionHW.pdf)

 ## Chatbot Project

+Description: Create a chatbot using NLP techniques.
+The chatbot needs to be able to carry on a limited conversation in a specific domain using a knowledge base and be able to store user data.

 The link to the chatbot files is [here](https://github.com/KinseyMellon/CS4395-HLT/tree/main/Chatbot)

 ## Text Classification Project

+Description: Gain experience with keras, text classification, and deep learning model variations and embeddings by finding a text classification data set and training models with it.

 The link is [here](https://github.com/KinseyMellon/CS4395-HLT/blob/main/Assignment_Files/Text_ClassificationHW.pdf)